ndrag/wfg/README.md

 ---
-title: Works for Good
+Title: Works for Good
-author: Nicholas Dragunow
+Author: Nicholas Dragunow
+Status: Pre-release
 ---

-# Works for Good

 ***In early development!
 While the architecture is complete, the front-end has yet to be fully designed or implemented.***

+# Works for Good

 The homepage for Works for Good, a not-for-profit creating free web-based tools for organizations and industries that make a difference.